 The BOT conducts cooperative testing with BAHTNET participants and other FMIs in case of disaster, unrest and epidemic every year.
 The scenarios are set differently each year to test the process and the recovery timeframe back to normal.
 Off-site work is also tested in case of Mobile Office to support the operation in emergency incidents to become more flexible.
 BAHTNET participants, including TSD, are required to involve in BAHTNET's annual BCP drill and contingency arrangements.
+In 2023 and 2024, the tests simulated scenarios of ransomware attacks and bomb threats, which could severely impact critical level 1 operations and necessitate a site switch.

 Participants are able to provide feedback and suggestion regarding the tested BCP drill as well as review and test their own BCPs according to the description below.